cnf-sites/cnf-blog-congo/content/blog/java/java-download-install-jdk-8-windows/index.md

 ---
-title: "Java - Download and Install JDK 1.8 on Windows"
+title: "How to Download and Install JDK 1.8 on Windows"
-summary: "A detailed step-by-step tutorial on how to download and install jdk 8u172 on Windows."
+summary: "A detailed step-by-step tutorial on how to download and install JDK 8u331 on Windows 10."
 url: /java-download-install-jdk-8-windows.html
 date: 2018-01-09
-lastmod: 2018-01-09
+lastmod: 2022-06-09
 tags: ["posts", "java", "jdk"]
+showComments: true
 draft: false
 ---

+{{< figure
+    src="download-install-jdk-8-windows.png"
+    alt="download install jdk 8 windows"
+    class="article-cover"
+    >}}

-This tutorial has everything you need to know about installing JDK 8 on Windows.
+This tutorial has **everything you need to know** about installing JDK 8 on Windows.

 If you're new to Java, I'll show you how to setup the Java Development Kit.